sproaty/whyteboard/README.txt

 If nothing happens, try launching one of the scripts from the console:
 $ python whyteboard.py
-see what error occured and let me know at, <sproaty -at- gmail -dot- com>
+see what error occurred and let me know at, <sproaty -at- gmail -dot- com>

 ---- KNOWN BUGS ----

-Windows: when drawing an "outlined" shape (Rectangle/Ellipse/Circle/Line/Rounded Rectangle), the outline will mess up and appear oddly if the outline is dragged over itself.
-Currently looking into this, strangely it doesn't happen on Linux.
+Windows: loading in a .wtbd file doesn't set the correct Tool
+Windows: loading in a .wtbd file, a new drawing will overwrite the loaded one

 ---- VERSION HISTORY ----

+xx Mar 2009 - * Windows UI improvement: change the thickness by scrolling the
+                mousewheel on the drop-down box, no need to click it. (this is the default behaviour under GNOME)
+              * Next/Previous sheet in the "Sheets" menu (which previously was "Image") - Ctrl+Tab / Ctrl-Shift+Tab shortcut keys
+              * Resize canvas
+              * Menus renamed, organised differently
+              * Text/notes update on the canvas as you type
+              * Escape button exits "History" dialog
+              * Updated "About" menu
+              * Bugfix: cannot add a blank text/note object

 25 Mar 2009 - * Misc.
 UI improvements: more labels/small grid of drawing colours
               * Added eraser tool